William Lowell Putnam Mathematics Competition

 By tradition, Bona's Putnam participants eat lunch during the two-hour break at the Beef `N Barrel Restaurant, paid for by the Department of Mathematics.

-- The official Putnam website contains a helpful description of the Putnam, the history of the exam, and the complete set of rules, but it does not include past exams.
+- The official Putnam website contains a description of the Putnam, the history of the exam, the complete set of rules, and the most recent two exams.

 - A collection of past Putnam exams and solutions, courtesy of Kiran Kedlaya of UCSD.
 The exams (1985 to present) and the solutions (1995 to present) are provided as PDF and TeX files.

 - Another collection of past Putnam Exams, courtesy of Dr. Patrick J. Fitzsimmons of the University of California at San Diego.
 The collection includes exams from 1980 to 2010 as postscript, Adobe Acrobat, and dvi files.